How long does a short-stem hip prosthesis last?

 Durability of short-stem hip prostheses

-The durability of a short stem prosthesis is influenced by several factors:
+The durability of a short-stem prosthesis is influenced by several factors:

-- Materials and sliding pairings
+- Materials and articulations

-- Anchoring technology
+- Anchoring technique

 - Surgical method